 Donations have allowed the Museum’s collection to grow since its inception in 1936.
 The Stamford Museum currently has over 20,000 items in its Permanent Collection.

 This permanent collection is divided into five categories:

 - European and American fine art from the nineteenth and twentieth centuries

 Stamford Museum Observatory

-This 4-story observatory is a research facility used by members of the Fairfield County Astronomical Society and is also open to the public.
+This 4-story observatory is a research facility used by members of the Fairfield County Astronomical Society.
+That said, it is also open to the public.
 Each Friday, visitors can enjoy viewing the moon, planets, and deep space objects through the incredible 22-inch research telescope.
-The kids will love exploring the night sky and learning about stars, galaxies, and much more.
+You’ll love exploring the night sky and learning about stars, galaxies, and much more.